defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 - **Must** define any external interfaces under the `expose` key in the [UDS Package Custom Resource](https://github.com/defenseunicorns/uds-core/blob/main/docs/configuration/uds-operator.md)
 - **Must** deploy and operate successfully with Istio injection enabled in the namespace.
 - **Must** implement Journey testing, covering the basic user flows and features of the application (see [Testing Guidelines](./testing-guidelines.md))
-  > This can by something like Playwright / [Cypress](https://github.com/defenseunicorns/uds-identity-config/tree/main/src/test/cypress) tests for services with a Web UI or something like [Jest](https://github.com/defenseunicorns/uds-package-gitlab-runner/tree/main/test) tests for headless services.
 - **Must** implement Upgrade Testing to ensure that the current development package works when deployed over the previously released one. (see [Testing Guidelines](./testing-guidelines.md))
 - **Must** be capable of operating within an internet-disconnected (air-gapped) environment
 - **Must** be actively maintained by the package maintainers identified in CODEOWNERS [see #CODEOWNERS section for more information](#codeowners)